coma007/ditto-counter/README.md

 Before counting number of markers (unique colors on image), final step of watershed algorithm is applied.
-That is, marking boundaries of object with -1, taking into consideration both foreground and unknow parts of image.
+That is, marking boundaries of object with -1, taking into consideration both foreground and unknow part.

-/home/coma/Documents/ftn/predmeti/SOFT/Kolokvijumi/K1/ditto-counter/README.ipynb

 ![png](README_files/README_38_0.png)